 You can reach Kraków and Vienna airports by bus, train or taxi.
 Please keep in mind that you will need to arrive for your travel from Krakow to Vienna at least 2 hours before the departure time, to allow enough time for check-in, baggage drop, security and immigration procedures.

 *Don’t forget if you want to find Vienna to Krakow flights it’s just as easy as this just in reverse!

 Bus from Krakow to Vienna

 There are several companies that operate bus routes from Krakow to Vienna, including FlixBus, Eurolines, and PolskiBus.
-The journey typically takes around 7 hours, and tickets can be purchased in advance on the company websites or at bus stations.
+The Krakow to Vienna bus journey typically takes around 7 hours, and tickets can be purchased in advance on the company websites or at bus stations.

-Some buses make stops along the way, so the travel time and services may vary.
+Some buses make stops along the way, so the travel time and services may vary on your Krakow to Vienna road trip.
 Companies such as Busbud allow you to compare prices with the fare calculated on the best routes for the cheapest tickets.

 Visiting Auschwitz: Everything you need to know before you go

 How to reach Vienna by road?
 Ride-share!
 Ridesharing refers to the practice of sharing a car journey with others, typically through a mobile app or website.